 Hawaii's state flower is an Ayurvedic essential.
 You've probably seen it in smoothies and teas, but you might be surprised to learn of its anti-aging, softening, and brightening benefits.
 Hibiscus is often referred to as the "botox plant" due to its elasticity-increasing, youth-boosting benefits.
 This vibrant bloom is loaded with antioxidants (anthocyanoside), vitamins, alpha-hydroxy acids, and amino acids.
 And it contains naturally high levels of mucilage, which enhances skin's and hair's ability to retain moisture.
 Shea Terra makes a pure cold-pressed hibiscus oil and you can scoop up dried hibiscus powder at Mountain Rose Herbs.

 Avocado is much more than just the star ingredient in guacamole; this self-care staple is loaded with omegas, antioxidants, and vitamins C, E, and K. As well as harnessing its nourishing goodness on the inside, I like to take advantage of its myriad beauty benefits (my cabinet is constantly stocked with organic avocado oil).
 This superfood contains deeply moisturizing and reparative nutrients.
 When my complexion is feeling dry, I slather on an avocado-spirulina mask.
 Admittedly, blowouts and high ponies can leave my mane looking like less than the picture of health.
-So I give my strands some love with a DIY deep-conditioning treatment.

 What are you fave natural ingredients and DIY recipes for soft skin and strands?
 We'd love to know!